kiran-2007/Survive-The-Night/README.md

-Here's the link to the game!
+Here's the link to the deployed game!

 https://survive-the-night-1-kirankaur10.replit.app